joshuaboniface/supersensor2/README.md

 ### Integrated Occupancy Sensor (Selector)

-The Supersensor features a fully integrated "occupancy" sensor, which can be configured to provide exactly the sort of occupancy detection you may want for your room.
+The SuperSensor features a fully integrated "occupancy" sensor, which can be configured to provide exactly the sort of occupancy detection you may want for your room.